-Scientists haven’t figured out what makes shooting zombies so fun, but there’s got to be a reason why the subgenre of zombie video games has become so popular.
+Scientists haven’t figured out what makes shooting zombies so fun, but there’s got to be a reason why this subgenre of survival games has become so popular.
 From series like Resident Evil to Call of Duty: Black Ops 3, there are more than enough games to get your blood pumping.

 Even if the general premise remains the same, each zombie game offers its own experience, and it’s a good idea to know what you’re in for before you buy.
 We have tested several zombie games to figure out which ones are the goriest, scariest, and, above all, most fun to play.

 - The best zombie games of all time

 - The seven best zombie games for the Xbox One

 - The best horror games of all time

 The Infected in The Last of Us aren’t technically zombies since they haven’t died and risen again, but let’s face it, they share the same basic traits.
 They have a hunger for flesh and move at Joel and Ellie with the same voracious intensity seen in other zombie games.
 They’re frightening, especially in Clicker form, with their disgusting fungus limbs and mushroom heads.